davwheat-warwick/wm164-block-1-work/Wednesday/README.md

 ### Returning multiple values from a function

-> Can a function return more than 1 values in C++?
+> Can a function return more than one value in C++?

 Functions can return multiple values in a few different ways.
 One example is by taking advantage of a data type called a Tuple.